 and node conditions to a node if a problem occurs.

-The monitored error states are things like kernel deadlocks, hung tasks and corrupted Docker images.
+The monitored error states are things like kernel deadlocks, hung tasks and corrupted container images.
 Please note that events and

 node conditions by themselves don't influence the Kubernetes scheduler, which means they won't directly prevent Kubernetes from using

 the node.
 See the next section for one instance where a node condition is actually processed further and does prevent pods from being

 In stock Kubernetes setups, the kubelet (node daemon) does not track the availability of the pod networking (canal) or cluster DNS services on the node.